w3c/secure-payment-confirmation/scope.md

 multi-factor biometric authentication.
 Or it may involve less friction if the user previously consented to such an experience.

+### Role of Payment Handlers

+* If the user is responding to a Payment Request with a payment handler, the payment handler may invoke SPC.
+In this case, the user journey is the same, but the SPC Assertion is returned to the payment handler, not the merchant.

 ## Browser Behaviors

 ### Enrollment